Doomlazer/SQ4CDBirdyEggRestoration/README.md

 INSTALLATION

-Copy the rm397.src, rm397.view, and rm397.hep files into youre game folder.
+Copy the 397.hep, 397.scr and 397.v56 files into your SQIV game folder.